mcfnord/rml/src/merrival.md

 Fact, Conclusions of Law, and Order of Dismissal, referred to in the Statement of the Charges as the “Lindquist Misconduct Findings.”
-A true and correct copy of the Lindquis Misconduct Findings is attached to the Statement of the Charges as
+A true and correct copy of the Lindquist Misconduct Findings is attached to the Statement of the Charges as
 Exhibit 3.